Journey's End

 Danny Cottrell, Brewton, AL

-In the small town of Brewton, Alabama, where the scent of pines mingles with the whisper of old secrets and the creeks run stubborn and wild, lives a man named Danny Cottrell.
-He’s the kind of man that would give you the shirt off his back and then slip you a few extra dollars to buy a new one.
-And he is as much a part of Brewton as the red clay underfoot or the humid air that clings to every summer day.
+Before I jettisoned the hospitality and generosity that seemed woven into the fabric of Brewton, I had to meet Danny Cottrell.
+So many conversations I had—one some fifty miles outside of town—pointed me to this man who’d become a beacon in his hometown.
+Danny, people said, was the kind of man that would give you the shirt off his back and then slip you a few extra dollars to buy a new one.
+And he is as much a part of Brewton as the humid air that clings to every summer day here.

 Danny moved to Brewton when he was just a toddler, though you'd think he'd been born and bred there for generations.
-His wife, his high school sweetheart, remains by his side through fifty years of life's ebb and flow.
+Karen, his wife and high school sweetheart, remains by his side through fifty years of life's ebb and flow.
 Together, they’ve watched the town change, yet in many ways stay the same—a mosaic of familiar faces and unchanging landscapes.

 At fifteen, Danny found himself working at the local pharmacy as a delivery boy; it would become a place that was as much his home as any other.
 The owner, in a twist of fate or perhaps simple desperation, needed help, and Danny was just the willing sort.
 By twenty-seven, he owns the place outright—a bold move for a young man who didn’t even own a credit card at the time—but Danny never was one to shy away from what needed doing.

-"It’s the only place I've ever drawn a paycheck from," he says with a modest shrug, eyes crinkling with a hint of pride.
-Over the years, he acquires three more pharmacies and partnerships in several more, weaving himself into the very fabric of the community.
+"It’s the only place I've ever drawn a paycheck from," he says with a modest shrug.
+Over the years, he acquires three more pharmacies and partnerships in several more, weaving himself into the fabric of the community.
 His entrepreneurial spirit is nearly as vast as his heart, stretching across counties and creeks.

-The town of East Brewton lies across two temperamental creeks—Murder Creek and Burnt Corn Creek—both prone to flooding their banks when the skies open angry and rain down their fury.
-When the waters rise, East Brewton becomes an island unto itself, cut off from the rest of the world until nature decides otherwise.
-Folks over there needed a pharmacy, a place to get their medicines when the bridges became impassable.
+The town of East Brewton lies across two temperamental creeks—Murder Creek and Burnt Corn Creek.
+Both are prone to flooding their banks when the skies open angry and rain down their fury.
+When the waters rise, East Brewton becomes a virtual island.
+Folks over there still needed a pharmacy when the bridges became impassable.

 Continue reading